Manila Water: Manila Concession Water Sources

-Manila Water gets its water from Angat Dam at the Angat River in Norzagaray, Bulacan, which is 38 m north of Metro Manila.
+Manila Water gets its water from Angat Dam at the Angat River in Norzagaray, Bulacan, which is 38 km north of Metro Manila.
 It is a rockfill dam with a spillway equipped with three gates at a spilling level of 217 m.
 Angat Dam supplies 96% of Metro Manila's water needs with a storage capacity of about 850 e6m3.
 Five auxiliary turbines release water from Angat Dam, where it is diverted to the two tunnels going to Ipo Dam.

 Ipo Dam is a gravity-concrete dam located about 75 m downstream of the Angat Dam in Bulacan.
 Primarily a diversion dam, its elevation is maintained at 101 m as it delivers water into tunnels that lead to La Mesa reservoir and Balara Filtration plants through three tunnels leading to three settling basins in Bigti, Norzagaray, Bulacan.
 Five aqueducts connected to these settling basins will then deliver a maximum of 4 e9L of water daily at the Novaliches Portal, which will then be conveyed through three open channels going to the Balara Treatment Plant.

 La Mesa Dam is an earth dam located in Novaliches, Quezon City and it serves as a primary sedimentation basin prior to water treatment in the Balara and East La Mesa Treatment Plants.
 Its maximum level is at 80.15 m.
 During dry months, La Mesa Dam may be used as a buffer or reliability dam to provide supply.
 It can store water that is good for 19 days of Manila Water's supply requirements.
 Its critical dam level is at 69 meters above sea level.

 Manila Water has also begun drawing water from the Laguna de Bay, which is treated in and distributed from the Cardona Water Treatment Plant located in Brgy.
 Del Remedio, Cardona, Rizal.
 Commencing operations on March 14, 2019, the water treatment plant is now providing up to 100 e6L of potable water per day to several towns in Rizal, augmenting water supply to Manila Water's concession area while alternative major water sources are being developed.